section-engineering-education/engineering-education/Introduction-to-Grails-Development-with-Intellij/index.md

 ### Conclusion

-Congratulations you fast grail app is successfully ran.
-Grails Framework has really help by taking the advantages of several tools and bringing them together.
+Congratulations your fast grail app is successfully running.
+Grails Framework has really helped by taking the advantages of several tools and bringing them together.

 In this article;

--We have installed Grails framework.
+- We have installed the Grails framework.
--We have looked at Grails directories.
+- We have looked at Grails directories.
--We have created a Student Object Management
+- We have created a Student Object Management